swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 #### Context inheritance

-Un-structured tasks created with the `Task` initializer inherit important metadata information from the context in which it is created, including priority, task-local values, and actor isolation.
+Unstructured tasks created with the `Task` initializer inherit important metadata information from the context in which it is created, including priority, task-local values, and actor isolation.

 If called from the context of an existing task:

 - inherit the priority of the current task the _synchronous_ function is executing on
-- inherit all task-local values by copying them to the new un-structured task
+- inherit all task-local values by copying them to the new unstructured task
 - if executed within the scope of a specific actor function:
   - inherit the actor's execution context and run the task on its executor, rather than the global concurrent one,
   - the closure passed to `Task {}` becomes actor-isolated to that actor, allowing access to the actor-isolated state, including mutable properties and non-sendable values.